jiao-xx/small-projects/README.md

-# projects
-Data Analysis Projects
+# small projects for Data Analysis

 Each topic are in their seperate branches.